serdeliverance/x-mentor/README.md

 ![Alt text](diagrams/x-mentor-arch.png?raw=true "Architecture")

 Our data model is expressed through nodes and relations using `Redis Graph`.
-The model is very simple: just `Student`, `Course` and `Topic` entities expressing different kind of relations between each other:
+The model is very simple: just `Student`, `Course` and `Topic` entities expressing different kind of relations between each other.

 ![Alt text](diagrams/graph-model.png?raw=true "Graph model")

-It is important to mention `X-Mentor` was implemented following an `Event Driven Architecture` approach in which the following `Domain Events` are considered:
+`X-Mentor` follows an `Event Driven Architecture` approach in which the following `Domain Events` are considered:

 * `student-enrolled`
 * `student-interested`